gaelforget/NCTiles.jl/docs/src/index.md

 In the example above we wrote a NetCDF file with data sourced from Binary Files, specified by the `BinData` struct.
 We have a few other structs for different kinds of data:

 - `NCData`: for data sourced from a NetCDF file
-- `TileData`: for data to be written into separated tile files
+- `TileData`: for data to be written into separate tile files

 #### NCData